Samuel Way: Legal and judicial career

 Statue of Sir Samuel Way on North Terrace, Adelaide in front of the University of Adelaide.

 In 1877, Way was called upon to act as acting Governor of South Australia.
 In January 1891 he was appointed to the position of Lieutenant-Governor of South Australia, a position subordinate to the state Governor.
 In January 1897, Way became the first Australian to be appointed to the Judicial Committee of the Privy Council and was sworn into the position in Westminster on 18 May 1897, and gaining the title The Right Honourable.

-In 1899 he was created a Baronet, of Montefiore, North Adelaide, and Kadlunga Mintaro, both in the Colony of South Australia.
+In 2 August 1899 Way was created a Baronet, of Montefiore, North Adelaide, and Kadlunga Mintaro, both in the Colony of South Australia.

 In 1902, when Lord Tennyson vacated the role of Governor of South Australia to assume the role of Governor-General of Australia, Way was commissioned as Administrator of South Australia, and remained in that role until 1903.

 In October 1905, it was Way who publicly pronounced that Catherine Helen Spence, writer and suffragist, social worker and feminist was the most distinguished woman in Australia.

 Way was a Freemason and Grand Master of the Grand Lodge of South Australia and Northern Territory from 1884 to 1916, apart from the period 1889–95 when the position was occupied by the Governor, the Earl of Kintore.